vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 and at various points the `process_response`, `process_response_eof`, `process_request_body`, and `process_request_eof` `FetchTaskTarget` trait
 methods are invoked.
-Each method sends a `FetchResponseMsg` message of the same name (but in CamelCase) to the `Constellation`, which immediately (without any processing at all) forwards them to `ScriptThread` wrapped in a `ConstellationControlMsg::NavigationResponse(PipelineId, FetchResponseMsg)`.
+Each method sends a `FetchResponseMsg` message of the same name as the trait method (but in CamelCase) to the `Constellation`, which without any processing at all forwards it to `ScriptThread` wrapped in a `ConstellationControlMsg::NavigationResponse(PipelineId, FetchResponseMsg)`.
 Let's see how each of them is handled by script:

 #### `ProcessResponse`